redis/docs/content/develop/connect/insight/rdi-connector.md

 ### Create a new configuration pipeline using the built-in editor

-Click the **Create new pipeline** button in the **Start with your pipeline** dialog to create new pipeline data using Redis Insight's built-in editor.
+Click the **Create new pipeline** button in the **Start with your pipeline** dialog to create new pipeline data using the editor in Redis Insight.
 After doing so, you'll enter the **Configuration file** editor and you'll see a **Select a template** dialog in the upper right-hand corner of the editor.

 <img src="../images/ri-rdi-pl-editor-dlg.png">